FuryBaguette/SwitchLayoutEditor/README.md

 ## Usage
 Just launch the exe and open a bflyt file. \
-Bflyt files are commonly found in szs archives, when opening an SZS file you can double click on the files in the list to edit them (if they're supported).
+Bflyt files are commonly found in szs archives, when opening an SZS file you can double click on the files in the list to edit them (if they're supported). \
+For a more in depth guide, [click here](https://github.com/FuryBaguette/SwitchLayoutEditor/wiki) to go to the wiki.

 ## Features
 - Layout loading and saving